Martin-Mawien/airbnb-clone-project/README.md

 ----

-3. ## **Database Design**
+3. # **Database Design**

    Relational database design is essential for managing the platform’s data scalability, functionality, and integrity.

-**   **The key entities and the key fields**
+   **The key entities and the key fields**
-# 1. Users
+1. # Users
 - Id (primary key)
 - Name
 - Email address
 - Role (Host, Admin, Guest)
 - Created_at
   The relationship: each user can own multiple properties and create multiple bookings.

-# 2. Properties
+2. # Properties
 - Id (primary key)
 - Owner_id (foreign key to users)
 - Title
 - Location
 - Price
   Relations: Each property is owned by only one user but can have many bookings and reviews.

-# 3. Bookings
+3. # Bookings
 - Id (Primary Key)
 - User_id (Foreign Key to Users)
 - Property_id (Foreign Key to Properties)
 - Check_in_date
 - Check_out_date
-   - tatus (pending, confirmed, canceled)
+- Status (pending, confirmed, canceled)
   The relationship between each booking is linked to one user and opens one property.
 A user can make many bookings, and a property can be booked many times.

-# 4. Payment
+4. # Payment
 - Id (primary key)
 - Booking_id (foreign to bookings)
 - Amount
 - Status (Paid, Failed, Refunded)
 - Payment_date
   The relationship between each payment is linked to the booking.
 Typically, each booking has one payment record.

-# 5. Reviews
+5. # Reviews
 - Id (primary Key)
 - User_id (foreign key to users)
 - Property_id (foreign to properties)
 - Rating
 - Comment
   The relationship: the review is written by each user for a property.
 Multiple users can review a property, and users can leave multiple reviews for different properties.

 # The list of the relationship entity:
    - Users: one-to-many.
 Each user owns many properties.